WiIIiam278/HuskClaims/README.md

 **Ready?** [Let the claims begin!](https://william278.net/docs/huskclaims/setup)

-## Setup
-Requires Java 17+ and a Minecraft 1.17.1+ Spigot-based server.
-A MySQL database and (optionally) Redis are also needed if you wish to run the plugin across multiple servers on a proxy network.

-1. Place the plugin jar file in the `/plugins/` directory of each Spigot server you want to install it on.
-2. Start, then stop every server to let HuskClaims generate the config file.
-3. Navigate to the HuskClaims config file on each server (`~/plugins/HuskClaims/config.yml`)
-4. Configure the plugin to your liking.
-If you are running HuskClaims across multiple servers, set `cross_server.enabled` to `true` and fill in your MySQL credentials, remembering to change the database type to `MYSQL` as well.
-5. Start every server again and begin claiming!

 ## Development
-To build HuskClaims, simply run the following in the root of the repository:
+To build HuskClaims, simply run the following in the root of the repository (building requires Java 21):

 ```bash
 ./gradlew clean build